Brown Mpinganjira

-Brown James Mpinganjira (born 7 November 1950), popularly known as BJ is a Malawian Politician who used his 1986 detention to fight the injustices of the then one party state.
-He worked with others in prison and used their time to devise ways on how to change the direction of Malawi's political state.
+Brown James Mpinganjira (born 7 November 1950), known as BJ is a Malawian politician.
+During his 1986 detention he planned with others the end of the then one party state.

-Mpinganjira was detained in 1986 and was released in 1991 due to international pressure.
-He began working for British council upon his release and received support from international community to form a pressure group and lobby for a referendum to decide whether Malawi was still to remain a one party state or become a multi party democracy.
-In the 1993 referendum, history was made at the polls when Malawians voted for multi party democracy.

-In the first multi party elections, Mpinganjira contested as Member of Parliament in his home town Mulanje.
-He won the parliamentary seat in 1994 and served as an MP for Mulanje Central for 15years.
-In the 15 years that he was in parliament, Mpinganjira had a colourful political career and is one of the best political masterminds in Malawi.
-He has contested once as a presidential candidate for National Democratic Alliance (NDA) in 2004 and as a running mate in the Mgwirizano Coalition (MCP & UDF) in 2009.
+Mpinganjira was released in 1991 and he worked for the British Council.
+He was part of a pressure group that lobbied for a referendum to decide whether Malawi was still to remain a one party state.
+In the 1993 referendum, Malawians voted for a multi party democracy.
+In the first multi party elections, Mpinganjira became a Member of Parliament for his home town Mulanje.
+He served as an MP for Mulanje Central for 15 years.
+He was a presidential candidate for the National Democratic Alliance (NDA) in 2004 and a running mate in the Mgwirizano Coalition (MCP & UDF) in 2009.